HenryKay21/Personal-Portfolio/README.md

 # Personal-Portfolio
-Personally created work to display my  Software developing capabilities.
+This is personally created work to display my  Software developing capabilities.
 Welcome!
-I am a budding softare developer.
-Here are vsomeof my individually done projects to prove what I can do.
+I am a budding software developer.
+Here are some of my individually done projects to prove what I can do.
-Hope you like it.
+Hope it looks good to you!
 I appreciate feedback where you feel something can be improved.
+Thank you!
-Thank you! lET'S ENJOY CODING.
+LET'S ENJOY CODING.